sigstore/sigstore-conformance/README.md

 The important action inputs are
 * `entrypoint`: required string.
 A command that implements the client-under-test [CLI protocol](docs/cli_protocol.md)
-* `enable-staging`: optional boolean.
-When true, the test suite will run tests against staging infrastructure in addition to running them against production infrastructure
+* `environment`: 'production' (default) or 'staging'.
+This selects the Sigstore environment to run against
 * `xfail`: optional string.
 Whitespace separated test names that are expected to fail.

 See [action.yml](action.yml) for full list of inputs.